-The Emergency Cash Assistance Program for New York City (ECAP NYC) is a city-wide initiative that NYIC proudly participates in.
+The Emergency Cash Assistance Program for New York City (ECAP NYC) is a city-wide initiative which NYIC proudly participates.
 Other participants include the NYC Mayor’s Office and Catholic Charities Archdiocese of New York, among others.
 Participating organizations are tasked with designing and implementing their own money distribution systems.

 Kiwi Grady, Director of NYIC Membership & Capacity Building, alongside Mark Libatique, Manager of Membership & Capacity Building, led the building and administering of NYIC’s iteration of the ECAP and spoke firsthand on the importance Salesforce played in empowering NYIC’s central mission and increasing their outreach.
 “This has been the fastest we’ve ever launched a program of this scale,” remarked Grady on the accelerated nature of developing and rolling out ECAP NYC over just a few short weeks.
 “We wanted to get support funds into the hands of community members as quickly as possible.”

 Specifying the effort needed to get the program off the ground, Libatique adds that “NYIC really heightened our conversations among the nonprofit organizations working directly with immigrant community members.
 Our top priority was making sure these communities were protected and supported in the midst of their amplified need.”

 Considerable legwork needed to be completed prior to the launch of ECAP NYC, ensuring all facets of the complex program were legally compliant and protective of undocumented individuals’ anonymity.
 Once all the prerequisites were met, NYIC moved forward full force, training internal staff and external community members as the fast-paced development progressed.
 Looking back, it’s clear that the foundation laid by NYIC’s successful implementation of the Salesforce Nonprofit Cloud in 2019 set the stage for the success of ECAP.